ephel-lang/nethra/README.md

 val m1 = 'c'
 ```

-An advanced usage can be proposed thanks to dependent types
+An advanced usage can be proposed thanks to dependent types and `case` construction.

 ```ocaml
 sig Unit : type